luxerama/deploy-recipes/README.md

 * `secret_access_key` (required) - You AWS secret access key

 ## Capistrano Tasks Usage
-This section describes the tasks that are available with
+This section describes the tasks made available by this Gem.
+Tasks are generally (if not otherwise stated) loaded at the end of the `deploy.rb` script.

 ### Database
 This task can be used to generate the database configuration file for a project.
 During the execution of this taks it will ask you to enter the password of the database.